Getting Started with Syncfusion AppBar Component in Vue 3

 npm install @syncfusion/ej2-vue-navigations --save

-Import the needed CSS styles for the AppBar component along with dependency styles in the <style>
+CSS styles for the AppBar component and its dependents were imported into the <style>

 <style>